Scroll to top

 What are the symptoms of male infertility?

-Men are considered to have a low sperm count if they have less than 15 million sperm per millilitre of semen.
+A man is considered to have a low sperm count if they have less than 15 million sperm per millilitre of semen.
 A normal sperm count of conceiving ranges from 15 million sperm to more than 200 million sperm per millilitre (mL) of semen.

 Is male infertility common?